ChargePoint/xcparse/README.md

 A command line tool to extract code coverage & screenshots from Xcode 11+ XCResult files.

+To learn more about Xcode 11's xcresult format, read [Rishab Sukumar's post on the ChargePoint Engineering blog](https://www.chargepoint.com/engineering/xcparse/)

 ## Installation

 Enter the following command  in terminal.